The reason behind changing Microsoft edge browser!

 Now, you know the reason behind the change of Microsoft edge browser.
 There are now several android windows browser camps that have been using the Chromium Project using Blink as an engine for the Render web.
 Here are some examples:

 - Brave is a dedicated Open Source Browser to maintain security and privacy, with block ads and trackers on the web to automate us (but turn it back) and Default Search Engine will use DuckDuckGo, which won’t keep History in our Search for the reasons for maintaining the privacy of our users.

 - Vivaldi is a Free Browser developed by Vivaldi Technologies by moving the engine from Presto (Engine that they use in the original Opera Browser) to Blink Engine.

 - Naver Whale is an Asian free browser by Naver Corporation(LINE’s parent company), South Korea which uses Blink Engine as well, adding capabilities to Naver ecosystems such as Naver’s search engine, translation, and Naver’s Papago Service.

-Other Browsers use the blink engine (we call it chromium-based browser).
+Other Browsers use the Blink engine (we call it a chromium-based browser).
 A lot more.
 It’s a great place to stay.
 You can choose any best windows browser for privacy.